 BILL AUTHOR YEAR POSITION BILL SUMMARY GOAL NOTES AB 1610 Bonta 2014 Support Authorizes the defendant or the People to apply for an order that the witness be examined conditionally when the defendant has been charged with human trafficking and there is evidence that the victim or material witness will not attend the trial because he or she is under the direct control of the defendant or another person involved in human trafficking and by virtue of this relationship, the defendant or another person seeks to prevent the witness or victim from testifying.
 IV By granting courts the authority to order that a witness be conditionally examined in cases involving human trafficking, AB 1610 both enhances judicial discretion and enhances the quality of justice.
-AB 1698 Wagner 2014 Support Requires a court to issue a written order declaring a false or forged instrument to be judged void at its inception when: (a) a defendant is convicted of offering a false or forged instrument for filing; or (b) a defendant enters a plea in which a charge of offering a false or forged instrument is dismissed, but he or she agrees to let the court consider the dismissed charge for purposes of sentencing.
+AB 1698 Wagner 2014 Support Requires a court to issue a written order declaring a false or forged instrument to be judged void at its inception when (1) a defendant is convicted of offering a false or forged instrument for filing, or (2) a defendant enters a plea in which a charge of offering a false or forged instrument is dismissed, but he or she agrees to let the court consider the dismissed charge for purposes of sentencing.
 Clarifies that the prosecuting agency must record the court order at the appropriate public office.
 IV Increases the efficiency of courts by avoiding costly quiet title actions.
 AB 2186 Lowenthal 2014 Support Among other things, requires the court, if it finds any one of a list of conditions to be true, to issue an order authorizing involuntary administration of antipsychotic medication to the defendant when and as prescribed by the defendant's treating psychiatrist at a state hospital or other facility.
 Requires the court to review the order to administer involuntary medication at the time of the review of the initial competency report by the medical director of the treatment facility and at reviews of the six-month progress reports.
 IV

-Goal I - Access, Fairness, and DiversityGoal IV - Quality of Justice and Service to the PublicGoal VII - Adequate, Stable and Pred Access, Fairness, and Diversity Goal IV - Quality of Justice and Service to the Public Goal VII - Adequate, Stable and Predict able Goal II - Independence and AccountabilityGoal V - Education for Branchwide Professional ExcellenceFunding for a Fully Funding for a - Independence and Accountability Goal V - Education for Branchwide Professional Excellence Funding for a Fully Funct ioning Goal III - Modernization of Management and Administration Goal VI - Branchwide Infrastructure for Service Excellence Branch - Modernization of Management and Administration Goal VI - Branchwide Infrastructure for Service Excellence Branch
+JUDICIAL COUNCIL OF CALIFORNIA-GUIDING PRINCIPLES Goal I - Access, Fairness, and Diversity Goal IV - Quality of Justice and Service to the Public Goal II - Independence and Accountability Goal VI - Education for Branchwide Professional Excellence Goal III - Modernization of Management and Administration Goal VI - Branchwide Infrastructure for Service Excellence Branch